FracDallas - Factual information about hydraulic fracturing and natural gas production

 Copyright © 2010-2013, Marc W. McCord.
 All rights reserved.
 CobraGraphics is the trademark of Marc W. McCord dba CobraGraphics.
 The textual, graphic, audio, and audio/visual material in this site is protected by United States copyright law and international treaties.
 You may not copy, distribute, or use these materials except for your personal, non-commercial use.
 Any trademarks are the property of their respective owners.
 All original photographic images are the exclusive property of Marc W. McCord or other designated photographers and may not be copied, duplicated, reproduced, distributed or used in any manner without prior written permission of the copyright owner under penalty of US and International laws and treaties.

-Last updated March 4, 2013
+Last updated December 18, 2013